8891689/Public-Key-Secret/README.md

 [+] bits=135 → min=2^(135-1)=4000000000000000000000000000000000, max=2^135-1=7fffffffffffffffffffffffffffffffff

 ```
-For example, in a jigsaw puzzle, -b 135 is used as an example to fill in the public key, -n 100 makes 100 cloned public keys, -R is a random mode, the -v command is to put a code behind each public key clone, and --o Public_key_cloning.txt is output to the document.
+For example, in a puzzle game- B 135 is used as an example of filling the public key- Generate 100 cloned public keys for n 100- R is a random pattern- The 'v' command places a specific numeric number after each public key clone, and -- o public_key_cloning.txt is output to the document.

 The output document content is as follows.
 It is best to test it in small quantities and then produce it in large quantities when you think it is suitable.
 ```